-Telus drops 'Visual Voicemail 25' option from $95/50GB plan
+[Update] Telus drops included 'Visual Voicemail 25' option from plans

 According to the company’s mobility add-ons website, the Visual Voicemail add-on allows users to “Listen without dialing in” and offers “One-click access to view up to 25 voicemails.”

-However, if you’re going to add the $5/mo Visual Voicemail add-on to Telus’ $95/mo plan, you may want to just fork out the extra to get the $105/mo plan with the extra U.S. calling features.
+However, if you’re going to add the $5/mo Visual Voicemail add-on to Telus’ $95/mo plan,

+you may want to just fork out the extra to get the $105/mo plan with the extra U.S. calling features — this no longer works, given that Telus also removed Visual Voicemail 25 from the $105/mo plan.
 Considering Telus charges $12/day for U.S. roaming, the extra $5/mo cost of the $105 plan would pay for itself with just a few days of roaming stateside.